Genivia/ugrep/README.md

            -J NUM, --jobs=NUM
                   Specifies  the  number  of  threads spawned to search files.
-By default, or when NUM is specified as zero, an optimum number  of threads is spawned to search files simultaneously.  -J1 disables
-                  threading: files are searched in the same order as specified.
+By default an optimum number of threads is spawned to search  files simultaneously.   -J1  disables threading: files are searched in the same order as specified.

            -j, --smart-case
                   Perform case insensitive matching unless a pattern  contains  an